ZachJDev/Portfolio/src/pages/posts/blog/2019/12 Dec/20 Headaches/2019-12-20 Headaches.md

 A week after starting, I turned in a hot mess of 1000 lines of VBA code and eight userforms built on top of two Excel worksheets.

 Looking back, I made a lot of mistakes.

 Here are four of them.

-###1.
-I relied on barely descriptive variable and function names.
+### 1. I relied on barely descriptive variable and function names

 This first mistake stepped on my toes constantly.
 Oh, I want to iterate over the array of skills I just entered?
 Would that be `arr`, `skills_arr`, or `newSKills_arr`?
 My functions were worse, with names like `arrayCheck` -- a datatype and a terrible, no-good, non-descriptive verb.